646.757.4500 • 800.605.1500

-- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes, Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education to keep up-to-date.
-A New York Licensed Home Inspector only needs to take only a 140-hour class, which is the equivalent of one month of training.
+- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes and Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education classes to keep up-to-date.

 - The Licensed Engineer's training and experience help him detect deficiencies that a non-Engineer would miss.
 Engineers are, by training and experience, problem solvers.
-An Engineer can analyze areas of concern and provide you with reliable recommendations.
+An Engineer analyzes areas of concern and provides you with reliable recommendations.

 You may need to choose between a State of New York Licensed Home Inspector and a State of New York Licensed Engineer.
 Some Home Inspectors have posted webpages bashing Engineers, and making wild claims such as anyone can say he is a PE, and only a home inspector can evaluate the structure of an old building.
 Before you decide to use an Inspector over an Engineer, learn the truth.